How to reverse unauthorised transactions

 3. Alert your bank or financial institution

 Once you’ve locked your credit card to prevent any further fraudulent activity, you should contact your bank or financial institution as soon as possible to report the unauthorised transaction.
-There are several ways you can do this, including via phone, mobile app, email or in person at a physical branch.
+There are several ways you can do this, including via phone, mobile app, email or in person at a branch.

 Your bank will typically investigate the transaction, and if it’s satisfied that it’s genuinely fraudulent, it’ll reverse the transaction and refund your account where possible.
 Note that some transactions may take longer than others for your bank to assess.
-It may take up to 45 days for a card dispute to be approved or denied according to Commonwealth Bank.
+For example, it may take up to 45 days for a card dispute to be approved or denied according to CommBank.
 Once your bank has determined the outcome of their investigation, they will usually notify you by letter or email.

 - acted fraudulently yourself,